Altinn/altinn-studio-docs/content/app/development/logic/validation/_index.en.md

 }
 ```

-This will ensure that validation is run on the components that are a part of the group on the index you're working on.
+This will ensure that validation is run on the components that are a part of the group in the row you're working on.
 If there are validation errors you will be stopped from saving the group until this has been corrected.

 If you add validation on the group component, a call will be made towards the validation back-end with a header specifying which component triggered the validation: `ComponentId`.